EdvinFlodstrom/TicketMachineConsole/readme.md

 #### 4102 Unit Test ParkingMachine - Klassen Bank
 Now all the tests run successfully, but I still cannot "Run All Tests In View".
 Running all the tests at once with "Run" works, so I don't know what is wrong here.

+Some time later, with the help of my teacher, I can now run the project as intended.
+The dependencies of one of the projects were of an incorrect .NET Core version.
+And now all the tests, including CardParkingMachineTest, run successfully.
+I had some trouble with validating the entered pin in CardParkingMachine, but I almost figured it out.
+Not quite though, and with some help, I got it fixed and working.